Get started

 From any device in your Tailscale network, you can now view the live webcam stream from <raspberry pi tailscale ip>:8081.
 Find your Raspberry Pi's IP and type it into your browser.

-On macOS, you can click on the device name to copy the IP address.
+On macOS, you can select the device name to copy the IP address.

-On macOS, you can click on the device name to copy the IP address.
+On macOS, you can select the device name to copy the IP address.

 You should see a feed from your webcam, that will look something like this.